 You can also consult this list of clubs affiliated with the North American Mycological Association to find one near you.
 Many are organized by state or region, but some cities have their own clubs, too, like the San Francisco Mycological Society.
 For even more resources, also look to colleges and universities who might have biologists and other experts on staff.
 Penn State even offers a whole degree in Mushroom Science and Technology.

 It’s not just mushrooms you need to watch out for, either.
-Fiddlehead ferns are a wonderful spring delicacy, but you need to be quite sure you find the right type of fern, which can be tricky when you aren’t sure of the difference between Bracken fern or a Christmas fern or a Shield fern (of the three, only the later has safely edible fiddleheads).
+Fiddlehead ferns are a wonderful spring delicacy, but you need to be quite sure you find the right type of fern.
+This can be tricky when you aren’t sure of the difference between Bracken fern or a Christmas fern or a Shield fern.
+Of the three, only the later has safely edible fiddleheads.

-One way around the risk of eating the wrong thing is to forage not for food, but for ingredients you can use in natural dyes like turkey tail mushrooms, goldenrod, black walnuts, pokeweed, and hollyhock.
-That will also extend the number of seasons during which you can enjoy your new hobby, as dye plants grow year round, while many edibles are only at their peak during the spring and summer, like May Apples (which actually peak in June and July).
+One way around the risk of eating the wrong thing is to forage for ingredients you can use in natural dyes.
+For example, turkey tail mushrooms, goldenrod, black walnuts, pokeweed, and hollyhock.
+That will also extend the number of seasons during which you can enjoy your new hobby.

 When you get it right, though, the results can be delicious.
 Edible Cleveland has some wonderful foraging recipes that will give you ideas for what to do with your haul.
 So do cookbooks like The Wild Table, Tales from a Forager’s Kitchen, and Wild Cocktails From the Midnight Apothecary.
-If you want all the flavor without the risk, or don’t luck out on an expedition, keep an eye out for local restaurants that feature foraged ingredients.
+If you want all the flavor without the risk, keep an eye out for local restaurants that feature foraged ingredients.